davefowler/prosemirror-suggestion-mode-examples/README.md

 });
 ```

-Then add the plugin to your plugins array when you create the editor
+Then add the plugin to your plugins array with the *suggestionModePlugin* plugin factory function when you create the editor

 ```javascript
   import { suggestionModePlugin } from 'prosemirror-suggestion-mode'